Admissions

 The College participates in the Advanced Placement (AP) Program of the College Entrance Examination Board.
 In accordance with New York University policy, students may receive college credit toward their degree for test results of 5 or 4, depending on the subject examination.

 The College awards AP credit in liberal arts subjects that correspond to the disciplines taught in CAS, and the College’s academic departments and programs regularly review and make final decisions on acceptance of AP credits—in some cases with the review and approval of the CAS Committee on Undergraduate Curriculum.
 Some AP exams are deemed the equivalent of specific CAS courses and are approved to count toward the College’s majors and minors.
-Other exams do not have a specific course equivalent and cannot apply toward a major or minor, but award elective credit that students can count toward the 128 points required for the baccalaureate degree.
+Other exams do not have a specific course equivalent and cannot apply toward a major or minor, but award elective credit that students can count toward the 128 credits required for the baccalaureate degree.
 In many cases, students receiving credit toward their degree are advised not to take the corresponding college-level course for credit.
 If they do, they will lose the AP credit.
 See the chart further below for details on creditable AP test scores.
 The chart immediately below also lists those AP examinations for which College Core Curriculum exemptions are granted.

 Please note that the process of departmental and faculty review and approval in the previous paragraph applies to all advanced standing credit by examination in the College.